packagist/private-packagist-docs/docs/composer-authentication.md

 If you need to run `composer update`, then either use a token with update access or your personal access token.
 Please note that you will be charged for authentication tokens with update access as if they were user accounts.

+### Conductor authentication tokens
+Conductor creates short-lived authentication tokens with update access for each CI run that gets scheduled.
+Similar to organization authentication tokens, access can be restricted to any set of packages which any of the organization's teams has access to.

 ### Private Packagist vendor customer tokens
 Every Private Packagist for Vendors customer receives their own authentication token.
 The token can only be used to install packages from the matching customer URL.